How the Late Willie Garson's Stanford Blatch Is Still Featured in "And Just Like That" Season 2

 Stanford's trip to Tokyo could've been the end-all solution to address Garson's unexpected death, but it seems the show's writers found another way to end his story.
-In addition to leaving for Japan, Stanford also asked Anthony for a divorce (coincidentally in a letter as well), closing the book on his character.
+In addition to leaving for Japan, Stanford also asked Anthony for a divorce (coincidentally in a letter as well), seemingly closing the book on his character.
 But he has a small feature later on in the series as well.

-In HBO Max's "And Just Like That The Documentary," several members of the cast open up about their final moments filming with Garson before his untimely death.
+In Max's "And Just Like That...
+The Documentary," released in February 2022, several members of the cast open up about their final moments filming with Garson before his death.
 "The last time I saw Willie, and most of us saw Willie, maybe all of us saw Willie, was at Mr. Big's funeral," Cynthia Nixon shares.
 As stated in previous reports, as well as the documentary, Parker was the only person from the cast who knew how ill Garson was.
 "If he could've stayed one more day, two more hours, three more weeks, he would've summoned the strength and pushed away the terrible pain that he was in," Parker says.

 "He would always tell me that he was the most popular character on the show, and he was not making a joke, he was quite serious . . . turned out, he might've been right."